tramora/django-postgrespool2/README.rst

 Django-PostgresPool
 ===================

-This is a fork of original [django-postgrespool](https://github.com/kennethreitz/django-postgrespool).
+This is a fork of original `django-postgrespool <https://github.com/kennethreitz/django-postgrespool>`_.

 Usage